rushidarge/SaferNet-With-AI/README.md

 ## To install extension

-1. Download the  `Safenet with AI.zip` file to your computer.
+1. Download the  `SaferNet with AI.zip` file to your computer.

 2. Extract file